gsaverill/RepData_PeerAssessment1/PA1_template.md

 ```

 **Strategy for the imputation of missing data:**

+Recall that we showed that each date that is missing step counts is actually
+missing all the counts for that day.
+So it seems reasonable to replace the
-We'll create a new data set where for every interval that is missing a step
+missing counts with the averages for that day.
+We'll create a new data set
+where for every interval that is missing a step count, we'll replace the
-count, we'll replace the missing value with the mean for that day of the week.
+missing value with the mean for that day of the week.

 ```r